leosarra/gw2_launcher/README.md

-# Custom Guild Wars 2 Launcher for ArcDPS' users
+# Custom Guild Wars 2 Launcher for ArcDPS' and BGDM's users

-This is a custom launcher that is intended to keep Guild Wars 2 and ArcDPS up-to-date and fully functional.
+This is a custom launcher that is intended to keep Guild Wars 2 and ArcDPS and BGDM up-to-date and fully functional.

 ## Getting Started